 While Story is certainly the Mecca of the Miami club scene, our choice for the best nightspot—if you’re throwing your chip in for one great experience—is the Segafedo Espresso.
 This inconspicuous coffee shop—by day—with a gray exterior becomes a cosmopolitan club around dusk.
 Tropical cocktails, martinis, wine, and champagne line their seven-page drink menu along with their spiked, signature Italian coffees that will provide the fuel you need to get you through the night.
 This is the command post for Europeans looking for an American creation of a Euro-café, while providing “lounge life” as well, and a huge exhale of dancing dames and dudes.

-The Club Scene in Miami runs far deep than out limited exposure and a top 100 list could easily be curated.
+The Club Scene in Miami runs far deep than our limited exposure and a top 100 list could easily be curated.
 So outside of our top two picks, there are several honorable mentions.
-All well worth a Visit, depending on your musical tastes.
+All well worth a visit, depending on your musical tastes.

 “Story”, gets its fair share of superstars DJ’s playing in Miami but when the KING is in town he plays LIV.
 Yep, Calvin Harris’s favorite nightspot in town is LIV and if that is not enough of a recommendation then it was the favorite haunt of the late and great Avicii.
 So If EDM is your thing you would be hard pushed to top LIV also a favorite hangout of partying Celebs.